 When confronted by a possible threat, our bodies channel this emotion so we can respond aggressively to defend ourselves.
 Of course, this threat can come in the form of a person cutting you off on the highway, or from your own negative or anxious thoughts.

 We can't respond aggressively at every situation that incites anger, though, and when you feel like your anger is no longer in your control, it may be time to seek counseling.
 Online therapy is a convenient and effective alternative to traditional face-to-face counseling and costs only a fraction of the price.

 There are three main approaches to dealing with anger:

 - Expressing your anger: When done in a positive manner, this approach is one of the healthiest ways you can release your anger.
 It's important to realize, though, this does not mean you should express your aggression.
 Clearly state what you're feeling, why you're feeling that way, and how others can help appease the situation.

 - Suppressing your emotions: It can be very tempting to bite your tongue when feeling angry.
-You might feel the initial onset of anger and try to stop thinking about it, instead focusing your energy on something different.
+You might feel the initial onset of anger and try to stop thinking about it, instead of focusing your energy on something different.
 Though it might seem beneficial, this is ultimately a very unhealthy technique.
-If you don’t outwardly express your anger, it can become internal.
+If you don't outwardly express your anger, it can become internal.
 Effects of suppressed anger include hypertension, depression, and high blood pressure.

-- Calming yourself down: This can be difficult for someone, but it’s one of the healthier approaches to handling your anger.
-Unlike suppressing anger, which controls only the outwardly appearance of anger, calming yourself down means regulating your heart rate and negative feelings.
+- Calming yourself down: This can be difficult for someone, but it's one of the healthier approaches to handling your anger.
+Unlike suppressing anger, which controls only the outward appearance of anger, calming yourself down means regulating your heart rate and negative feelings.